-Critical Connections Ecological Services, Inc. is offering a two day sedge identification workshop on Thursday, June 8 and Friday, June 9, 2017.
-In its seventh year, this intensive identification course will be taught by Jason Husveth and will focus on the Sedges (Carex) of Minnesota.
-This two day workshop will be taught 75% in the lab and 25% in the field, and will include the a brief introduction to all of Minnesota’s 15 Cyperaceae genera, as well as identification of dozens of Carex species from live plant material.
-Over 50 Carex species were presented as live material at last year’s workshop, as well as more than 20 additional species representative of other Minnesota sedge genera.
-The class will be useful to novice and experienced field botanists, wetland ecologists, and wetland professionals.
-New in recent years, the instructor will project live macro/micro images and video feed while teaching the group to key from live specimens.
-Students are encouraged to keep their pressed specimens of positively identified Carex species for their future reference and learning.
+Critical Connections Ecological Services, Inc. is pleased to again offer a two day sedge identification workshop on Thursday, June 14 and Friday, June 15, 2018.
+This year, the course will be taught by Jason Husveth and will focus on the Sedges (Carex) of Minnesota.
+Now in its ninth consecutive year, the workshop is taught within a modern plant laboratory at the University of Minnesota’s St. Paul Campus Plant Growth Facility.
+This two day workshop will be taught 75% in the lab/classroom, and 25% in the field.
+The curriculum will include an introduction to all of the Minnesota sedge genera (Cyperaceae), with a focus on the identification of Carex species using live plant material.
+Over 60 Carex species were provided as live material at last year’s workshop, as well as more than 20 additional species representative of other Minnesota sedge genera.
+The Minnesota Sedge Identification Workshop will be useful to novice and experienced field botanists, wetland ecologists, and wetland professionals with an interest in indentifying Carex taxa to species.
+This course is accredited as 12.5 direct hours of continuing education units (CEUs) for the University of Minnesota’s Wetland Delineator Certification Program.
+An updated and revised taxonomic Key to the Carex of East-Central Minnesota (Husveth 2017) will be provided to all students.
+This year, we also hope to also teach from Welby Smith’s Minnesota Cyperaceae book, scheduled for publishing in June 2018.

 Students can expect to complete the course with:

-1) A basic knowledge of all of the sedge (Cyperaceae) genera occurring in Minnesota (15 genera as per Flora of North America 2002, vol. 23),
+1) An introduction and basic knowledge of all sedge (Cyperaceae) genera occurring in Minnesota (15 genera as per The Flora of North America, Vol. 23, 2002),

-2) The ability to recognize and identify common and unusual Minnesota native Carex species in the field,
+2) The ability to recognize and identify common and unusual Minnesota native Carex species in the field and in the lab,

-3) Knowledge of required collection material to enable proper Carex identification in the lab, and,
+3) Knowledge of required specimen collection methods to enable proper Carex identification in the lab, (students can make their own collection of pressed specimens from live material provided at the workshop),

 4) The ability to use dichotomous keys to identify Carex to species in the field.
-Students will be taught useful Carex field-identification concepts and shortcuts, as described in Voss’s Michigan Flora (vol. 1.), G.A.
-Wheeler’s 1981 dissertation: A Study of the Genus Carex in Minnesota, the Flora of North America (vol. 23; Cyperaceae), and Husveth’s revised Key to the Carex of East-Central Minnesota.
+Students will be taught useful Carex field-identification concepts and shortcuts, as described in Voss’s Michigan Flora (Vol. 1.), Wheeler’s Key to the Carex of MN, Husveth’s revised Key to the Carex of East-Central Minnesota, Zager and Norris’ Carex of Iowa, and the Flora of North America (Vol. 23: Cyperaceae), and,

 Jason Husveth is a professional ecologist and botanist working throughout Minnesota and the Upper Midwestern United States.
 Jason has over twenty years of academic, field, and herbarium experience identifying, collecting, photographing, and documenting sedge species in Minnesota and the Upper Midwest and throughout the Eastern United States.
 Jason has been trained in sedge identification by Dr. Anton Reznicek (Flora of North America: Cyperaceae and Michigan Flora), Dr. Robert H. Mohlenbrock (Illustrated Flora of Illinois), Dr. Susan Galatowitsch (University of Minnesota), and Dr. William Norris (Sedges of Iowa).
 Jason has taught sedge identification courses in the field and in lab settings, and has lead dozens of plant identification field trips to native wetland and upland habitats throughout Minnesota.
 Jason not only knows and loves sedges; he knows how to teach others to navigate through sedge diversity to understand the underlying concepts on how to identify, learn, and remember sedge species of Minnesota.